ogbautista/NS3_auto_tests/README.md

 skip

-Used to continue the execution of the batch tests after it was interrupted. skip=5, skip the first 5 tests and continue from test #6.
+Used to continue the execution of the batch tests after it was interrupted. skip=5, causes the script to skip the first 5 tests and continue from test #6.